haleysus018/Susanna-Haley-CREATE-internship-blog/index.md

 ## Mermaid website
 If you need the mermaid live ediotr or the mermaid documenattion look at this website:[Mermaid main website](https://mermaid.js.org/)

+## my final dataset along with alt text note the rendered svg files look differenet from the original ones

+<a href="alt_text_dataset.html">Alt text flowchart dataset</a>

+## How I built this